Amazon Advertising Reports: How to Analyze & Utilize Them

 Key Metrics you’ll find in an Amazon Ads report

-• Campaign name: The campaign that is generating the search term.
+• Campaign name: The name of the campaign.

-• Ad group name: The ad group that is generating the search term.
+• Ad group name: The name of the ad group.

-• Impression: The number of times your ads were displayed to the shoppers.
+• Impressions: The number of times ads were displayed to shoppers.

-• Clicks: The number of times your ads were clicked by the shoppers.
+• Clicks: The number of times shoppers clicked on the ads.

-• Click-Thru Rate (CTR): The ratio of how often shoppers click your ad when it’s shown.
+• Click-Thru Rate (CTR): The ratio of ad clicks to ad impressions, indicating how often shoppers click on the ad when it is displayed.

-• Cost Per Click (CPC): The average amount that you’ve paid for an ad click.
+• Cost Per Click (CPC): The average cost paid for each ad click.

-• 7 Days/14 Days sale: The total product sales that you’ve received on your ads within 7/14 days (7 days attribution in Seller Central and 14 days attribution in Vendor Central) from the date your ad was clicked.
+• 7 Days/14 Days sale: The total product sales that you’ve received on your ads within 7/14 days (7 days attribution for Sponsored Products and 14 days attribution for Sponsored Brands and Display Ads) from the date your ad was clicked.

-• Conversion Rate: Conversion rate measures the number of users who placed orders as a percentage of the total number of users that visited your product detail page.
-This is calculated by the number of orders divided by the total number of clicks.
+• Conversion Rate: The percentage of users who placed orders relative to the total number of users who visited the product detail page.

-• Advertised SKU/ASIN: The product advertised in the given ad group.
+• Advertised SKU/ASIN: The product is advertised in the given ad group.

 • Advertised SKU Units: Units sold of products advertised in the ad group.